Hello darkness, my old friend.

 Many if us are Vitamin D deficient due to lack of light and use of sunscreen.
 Our bodies need sun exposure to manufacture Vitamin D. Besides broken bones, low D is linked to depression.
 According to the Bradykinin hypothesis for Covid-19, the virus attacks the body by causing a bradykinin storm.
 Vitamin D is potentially useful to reduce the severity of the illness.
 The current recommendation for adults of 600-800 units/day is considered low by most physicians.
 Get your level checked.
 Even those who exercise outside in winter, ask yourself how much sunshine is actually absorbed when so little skin is exposed?

 When cool weather rolls in, we crave comfort food.
 You’re going to want to nosh.
 Rule of thumb – avoid white food.
-Except hard boiled eggs, always have those on hand to grab.
+Except hard boiled eggs – always have those on hand!

 Get outside.
 It decreases your Covid-19 risk, it helps lift your spirits.
 Meteorologists are always passing judgement on the weather.
 The meteorologists here actually tell people which days are “outside days”.
 Let’s just make every day an “outside day”, even for a little while.